 From February to June the weather is very pleasant, with warm temperatures and lower humidity.
 In the height of summer, during July and August, the temperatures can soar.
 From September to December, keep an eye on the forecast as storms can roll in off the ocean during this time.

 The annual Cau Ngu, or fish praying festival, is held in April.
 This major event is full of colourful costumes and interesting rituals and it is now aligned with the province’s new seafood festival, making it a good time to visit.

 Like the rest of Vietnam, the major festival of the year is the Lunar New Year, called Tet.
 During this time, many of the restaurants and even some of the hotels will be closed for business.
 Tet falls in the first three months of the year, depending on the lunar calendar.Back to top

 Most people who stay in Tuy Hoa city stay by the city’s main beach, so walking to the sand and the nearby restaurants is the easiest way to get around.
 To go further afield, take one of the plentiful taxis or xe om (motorbike taxis), or for more freedom, hire a motorbike.
-Be aware that while taxis are licensed, xe om are not and you will also have to negotiate a fare for the latter.Back to top
+Be aware that while taxis are licensed, xe om are not and you will also have to negotiate a fare before you get on.Back to top